KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Now we can make the update function which will be called every single tick.

-It will retrieve constants and all columns, then loop all the columns.
+The update function that is called ever tick retrieves constants and all columns, and loops all the columns.

 ```
-// Update, this will be called every tick void update() noexcept final {
+// Update, this is called every tick void update() noexcept final {
     auto &registry = entity_registry_;